aosumi-rena/Android-Calc-Emulator/README.md

 ## How To Use

 Compile the app using [HBuilderX](https://www.dcloud.io/hbuilderx.html) or any other compatible IDE.
 Then install the apk or ipa on your Android or iOS device.
-<sub><sup>P.S.
-This is my first time creating an Android app, and chosen HBuilderX as my IDE (as its easier), there may be some missing files required for compiling using other IDE.</sup></sub>
+<sub>P.S.
+This is my first time creating an Android app, and chosen HBuilderX as my IDE (as its easier), there may be some missing files required for compiling using other IDE.</sub>

 Please note that there's no available models in this repository.
 You have to find and import them by yourself **before** compiling the app.